New Girl: Critical response

-Summarizing the first two seasons, Jon Caramanica of The New York Times said "Jess fit into no known mode, sitcom or interpersonal.
-For much of the [first] season, she remained a cipher.
-Her interactions with the rest of the crew were unfailingly odd—there was no common language, and that was the root of the show's comedic alchemy, or lack thereof.
-By the end of that first season, Jess' sharp angles had been sandpapered down a bit, but the show's second season [...] represented a change in approach that has rescued New Girl from its whimsy and turned it into one of the most reliable and reliably affecting sitcoms on television.
-At root, these changes sprang from the recognition that Ms. Deschanel's charms lie not in her quirk but in her empathy and warmth."
-Variety Cynthia Littleton summarized that "The show has drawn praise from critics for its deft mix of offbeat humor that captures the voice of contempo 20-somethings and laugh-out-loud moments, aided by Deschanel's flair for physical comedy."
-HuffPost Maureen Ryan said New Girl second season was "doing an ace job of mixing sharp comedic moments and goofball weirdness with excellent character-building."

 Many critics considered Max Greenfield the show's breakout star in season 1; The A.V.
 Club even named Greenfield's Schmidt "the year's breakout TV character" as a "douchebag with a heart of gold".
 Salon described Schmidt as "a sort of self-created alpha male and a collection of beta male qualities [... which] are performed with such conviction they congeal into a sort of deranged machismo, one slathered in sandalwood-scented lotion.
 As part of this transition, Schmidt has gone from being a douchebag in the classic model—a guy who, in the pilot, constantly wanted to show off his pecs and scam girls, and seemed capable of doing so—to a douche of a more unique variety."
 The Huffington Post's Maureen Ryan said how "Schmidt could have easily been 'the dumb guy', or the show could have exploited his status as an eminently mockable douche.
 But thanks to Max Greenfield's endearing depiction of the would-be lady-killer, there's a lot more the writers have been able to do with the character."
-Caramanica lamented how Winston as the lone black character "is still an outlier, though far less so than in the first season.
-He's a sharp foil when other characters, especially Schmidt, get too racially comfortable."